RasmusVork/coffeedesign.org/plugins/future/readme.txt

 * 1.0 is the first public release of the Future plugin, after having been developed and tested in its various versions on the Peace Economy Project's website (http://www.peaceeconomyproject.org/).

 == Upgrade Notice ==

+= 1.2.4 =
+1.2.4 is a critical update that addresses issues with editing menus in Wordpress 4.0

+= 1.2.3 =
+1.2.3 fixes an issue with duplicated link titles in the calendar

 = 1.2.2 =
 1.2.2 fixes compatibility issues with the Wordpress core function "paginate_links"